EnigmaCurry/d.rymcg.tech/README.md

 ## Integrating external projects

-You may create your own external projects, and/or integrate your existing docker-compose projects, from existing/external git repositories, and have them use the d.rymcg.tech framework.
+You may create your own external projects, and/or integrate your existing docker-compose projects, including from external git repositories, and have them use the same d.rymcg.tech framework.

 The easiest method of creating an external project, is by setting up the [`d.rymcg.tech` script](https://github.com/EnigmaCurry/d.rymcg.tech/blob/master/README.md#using-the-drymcgtech-cli-script-optional), then run:

 ```
 ## Run this from any directory: